 2017 would have marked the 13th anniversary of the annual St. Patrick’s Day Parade, which has been the largest and most popular event during Vancouver’s annual CelticFest festival in past years.

 Thousands of people have turned out to watch the St. Patrick’s Day Parade each year in the past, and over 2000 more participate.
 Parade participants include marching bands, Irish and Scottish dancers, antique cars, people on horseback, the occasional float and other vehicles decorated by local businesses and organizations.

 If the parade happens again in a future year, expect lots of bagpipe music and people wearing green clothing and kilts.
 Also expect there to be massive crowds, especially if the weather is good, and lots of traffic congestion (so use public transit to get there).

-In years when it does take place, the St. Patrick’s Day Parade starts at the corner of Howe Street and Davie at 11 am on the Sunday closest to March 17.
-The procession proceeds north along Howe Street to Georgia Street where it turns east before finishing just a couple of blocks away at the corner of Georgia and Granville.
-It’s a short parade and usually takes less than an hour, but can still attract up to a couple of hundred thousand people on a sunny day.
+In years when it did take place, the St. Patrick’s Day Parade started at the corner of Howe Street and Davie at 11:00 am on the Sunday closest to March 17.
+The procession proceeded north along Howe Street to Georgia Street where it turned east before finishing just a couple of blocks away at the corner of Georgia and Granville.
+It was a short parade and usually took less than an hour, but could still attract up to a couple of hundred thousand people on a sunny day.

 Post and Pre-Parade Activities

-On parade day, as well as the day before, CelticFest’s Celtic Village and Street Market takes place each year along Granville Street between Robson Street and Nelson Street, just a short walk from the parade route.
-It’s a free event that includes music, vendor stalls, kids’ activities and entertainment.
-On the Sunday it usually runs from 10 am until 5:30 pm and is especially crazy-busy starting just before noon.
+On parade day, as well as the day before, CelticFest’s Celtic Village and Street Market took place each year along Granville Street between Robson Street and Nelson Street, just a short walk from the parade route.
+It was a free event that included music, vendor stalls, kids’ activities and entertainment.
+On the Sunday it usually ran from 10:00 am until 5:30 pm and was especially crazy-busy starting just before noon.

 For more information on the March St. Patrick’s festival, check out CelticFest.